maxastyler/Precision-Refrigerator/README.md

 Run the daemon, FridgeServer.py and connect with some program using the methods in FridgeClient to fetch, set data.

-Written by Bonar Robb and Max Tyler for the DAH course project
+Written by Bonar Robb and Max Tyler for the DAH course projec

+#To do
+1. Don't block server while waiting for connections